 ABC Family must always play Aladdin every three months or so.
 The network is owned by Disney, and they don't play their animated classics as often as this.

 ABC Family also airs The Lion King often since its 2011 re-release.
 This happens nearly once every month, save November and December due to all the Christmas movies taking up those slots.
-On May 5, 2012 they aired the movie 2 times in a row, one airing after another.
+On May 5, 2012 they aired the movie twice in a row!

 ABC Familyreally likes using whatever excuse they can to air their Harry Potter marathons.
 Upcoming movies, Christmas, Memorial Day, whatever.
-Between the length of the films and frequent commercial breaks, "Harry Potter Weekends" now last up to five days long, and they're still only up to the penultimate film.
+Between the length of the films and frequent commercial breaks, "Harry Potter Weekends" now last up to five days long.

 Or they'll pull out some Disney and/or Pixar movies, or teen chick flicks.
-Out of all such movies, The Princess Diaries is played quite often.
+Since they count as both, The Princess Diaries and its sequel are played quite often.

-Peachtree TV (WPCH, formerly [[TBS) WTBS]], appears to have a particular fetish for certain films which are played over and over and over on a regular basis, and this has been going on for years.
-Examples include The Hunt For Red October, A Few Good Men, and the Lethal Weapon movies.
+Local Atlanta station Peachtree TV (WPCH, formerly WTBS), appears to have a particular fetish for certain films which are played over and over and over on a regular basis, and this has been going on for years.
+Examples include The Hunt for Red October, A Few Good Men, and the Lethal Weapon movies.

-For a couple of years one could watch The Breakfast Club just about every weekend by tuning in to this channel, if one were so inclined.
+For a couple of years one could watch The Breakfast Club every weekend by tuning in to this channel, if one were so inclined.

 Spike seems to have a Star Wars marathon, showing all six films, roughly every third weekend.

 Whichever network currently holds the rerun rights to the James Bond films goes crazy rerunning them as often as possible before the tide changes.
 In The Nineties, TBS and TNT cornered the market on marathon runs of Bond movies (to the point that there was a joke about it in American Beauty), followed by AMC for a little while at the Turn of the Millennium.
-Since then, the status of "James Bond Network" has rotated between Spike, the Encore movie networks (in 2012 the main channel showed a different one every night in prime time for a month, while sister channels Action, Suspense, etc. got in on the fun by sprinkling the films throughout their schedules), and G4.
+Since then, the status of "James Bond Network" has rotated between Spike, the Encore movie networks (in 2012 and again in 2013, the main channel showed a different one every night in prime time for a month, while sister channels Action, Suspense, etc. got in on the fun by sprinkling the films throughout their schedules), and G4.
+Note that it isn't the same few films being run over and over; the package generally covers the first 20 films plus the unofficial entry Never Say Never Again.

-Craig-era Bond seems to have been handed over to USA Network after it decided to retire its longstanding status as The Mummy Network.
+Daniel Craig-era Bond movies seem to have been handed over to USA Network after it decided to retire its longstanding status as The Mummy Network.

-In the UK, ITV had them from 1975 through 2012, when they were acquired by the premium channel Sky Movies.... who then proceeded to turn one of its multiplexes into a channel dedicated exclusively to airing the films (and other documentaries/behind the scenes features) in honor of the 50th anniversary of the first Bond film on October 5, 2012.
-The channel was taken down from the holiday season so it could turn into a Christmas movies channel, until it returned off and on in early 2013.
+In the UK, ITV had them from 1975 through 2012, when they were acquired by the premium channel Sky Movies.
+They then took Adored by the Network to its obvious conclusion in October 2012 by turning one of its channels into Sky Movies 007, dedicated exclusively to airing the films (and other documentaries/behind the scenes features) in honor of the 50th anniversary of the Bond movie franchise.
+The channel was temporarily taken down in November 2012 to make way for its annual all-Christmas movies channel, but came back off and on throughout 2013.

 The summer of 2012 saw the Encore movie networks become addicted to the Christopher Reeve Superman films.
-It tapered off as the year saw itself out, but well into early 2013, one of them could still be guaranteed to run Superman IV The Quest For Peace several times each month.
-(The film is extremely short, so it was probably easy to slot into schedules.)
+It tapered off as the year saw itself out, but well into early 2013, one of them could still be guaranteed to run Superman IV: The Quest for Peace several times each month.
+That film is extremely short, so it was probably easy to slot into schedules.

-In April 2013, the Encore networks became devoted to the original nine-film run of The Pink Panther series.
+In April 2013, the Encore networks (particularly Encore Family) became devoted to the original nine-film run of The Pink Panther series.

 There also existed a channel that played the film Rudy for 24 hours straight in some areas.

-TBS has an annual 24-hour marathon of A Christmas Story, Christmas Eve night to Christmas Day night.
-Granted, it's a beloved holiday classic.
-(It's also used to give most of their employees Christmas off.
-When that's all you're showing, all you need is a bare bones staff to make sure the building doesn't burn down.)
+Since the late 1990s, TBS has aired an annual 24-hour marathon of A Christmas Story, Christmas Eve night to Christmas Day night.
+Granted, it's a beloved holiday classic that was Vindicated by Cable in the first place.
+It's also used to give most of their employees Christmas off.
+When that's all you're showing, all you need is a bare bones staff to make sure the building doesn't burn down.

 Until about 2002 it was shocking if a week went by without them airing the 1986 bomb Stewardess School.